all-of-us/workbench/README.md

 go install github.com/google/oauth2l
 ```

-The following shows how to make an authenticated backend request against Firecloud dev (assumes you have run dev-up at least once):
+The following shows how to make an authenticated backend request as the shared  workbench test service account against Firecloud dev (assumes you have run dev-up at least once):

 ```
 # From the "api" directory.